yirano/LambdaSchool_Sprint_Advanced-React/Study-Questions.md

 Component lifecycle methods are pretty much the birth-action-death (oof, so dark) of how a component behaves.
 I think I pretty much described this in detail and this question an unnecessary repeat... like, how do I describe this any better than what I just did in question 2?
 The component, a piece of a React application, prepares all elements, renders them, looks for any changes, and end (or stay idle?) when everything has rendered properly.
 This question is annoying.

+But to add further into this in case I am misunderstanding this question, they are a series of events that happens from the birth to the death of a component.

 **Q4.
 Define stateful logic.**